conan-io/docs/videos.rst

       <br/><br/>

-- "ABI compatibility is not a MAJOR problem" by Javier Garcia Sogo
+- CppRussia 2019: "ABI compatibility is not a MAJOR problem" by Javier Garcia Sogo

   .. raw:: html